kosten00/TestTask/README.md

 # Test task solution.

 Program for sorting by merging multiple files.
-The files are considered to be sorted.
+Files are considered to be sorted.
 Input files contain one of two kinds of data: integers or strings.

 The result of the program is a new file sorted ascending or descending.